 You should have the vaccine any time between 16-38 weeks of pregnancy.
 This will ensure there is enough time before birth for high levels of antibodies to pass through the placenta into your baby and provide your baby with its own temporary protection against severe disease.

-If you have already had a Boostrix vaccination before you became pregnant, or with a previous pregnancy, you should still have a Boostrix vaccination again to give your baby protection.
+If you have already had a Boostrix vaccination before you became pregnant, or during a previous pregnancy, you should have another Boostrix vaccination to give your baby protection.

 Where to get vaccinated

 Boostrix vaccination against whooping cough is free for all pregnant women.